sxtj/rs-entropy/README.md

 # rs-entropy
-calculate the entropy of a file in rust.
+calculate the entropy of a file in rust, with ui in egui.